 The map reading area is open to all who hold a valid reader's ticket.
 Prior appointments are not necessary.
 All the maps are available for consultation.
 For conservation reason only whole sheet copies (usually size AO) are supplied.
 Map extracts are not made.
 Maps are copied as per our usual reprographic fees, but we levy a 20% commercial fee on all copies provided for commercial or business purposes.

 We will undertake basic searches for clients who are unable to visit the library.
 This search is limited to Ordnance Survey 1:2,500 mapping.
-Our Catalogue may be searched on the Library’s website.
+Our Main Catalogue may be searched on the Library’s website.